11/2/07

 This

 can be hard to tell.
-When a TV station
+When a TV station decides

-decides to provide an HD sub-channel, that sub-channel is normally 1080i (or
+to provide an HD sub-channel, that sub-channel is normally 1080i (or 720p) all

-eliminate because they are part of the 16:9 transmitted images.
+they are part of the 16:9 transmitted images.

 The